Binghamton Family Law - What is Child Custody?

 Child Custody Cases - Legal & Physical Custody

 Full Custody?
 Sole custody?
 Sole-full custody?
 Full-sole custody?
 Just, custody?
-I have seen just about every variation of ‘custody’ imaginable on family court petitions.
+Our Binghamton & Ithaca area family law and child custody attorneys have seen just about every variation of ‘custody’ imaginable on family court petitions.
 Lawyers oftentimes take for granted what these terms mean, but for others, the terms have different meanings.
 What exactly do people mean when they say they want ‘full custody’ of their child?

 Custody is broken up into two sub-categories.
 The first is legal custody.
 This refers to the ability to make major life decisions for your child, such as medical, educational and religious choices.
 Parents might share joint legal custody, or one parent may have sole legal custody.